arminveres/tmux-plugin-gpu/README.md

 Kudos
 ----------
-I used https://github.com/pwittchen/tmux-plugin-ram as a base for this project.
+I used https://github.com/danijoo/tmux-plugin-simple-gpu as a base/fork for this and he in turn used https://github.com/pwittchen/tmux-plugin-ram as a base.